December 4, 2023

 Michigan Ross uses the GMAC Common Recommendation Form, and we require only one recommendation.
 You should select a recommender who can discuss your professional performance and work style.
 A current supervisor is an ideal choice.
 However, if a former supervisor or an alternative is used (such as a client, project manager, or professional mentor), you can mention this in your optional statement.
 Your recommender should be able to answer the following questions about you:

 - Please provide a brief description of your interaction with the applicant and, if applicable, the applicant's role in your organization.
 (50 words)

 - How does the performance of the applicant compare to that of other well-qualified individuals in similar roles?
 (For example, what are the applicant's principal strengths?)
 (500 words)

 - Describe the most important piece of constructive feedback you have given the applicant.
 Please detail the circumstances and the applicant’s response.
 (500 words)

 IMPORTANT: This is NOT the official recommendation, but rather a list of the questions that will be sent to the individual you identify as your recommender in the online application.
 The actual recommendation and ratings form must be submitted online by your recommender.
 Your application is not considered complete until we receive your recommendation.

-Interviews are conducted by invitation only, after all of your other materials have been submitted.
+Virtual interviews are conducted by invitation only, after all of your other materials have been completed.